techbrett/OfficeDocs-SkypeForBusiness/Teams/who-can-bypass-meeting-lobby.md

 #### Only allow people in my org, trusted orgs, and guests to bypass the lobby

-To only allow people in your org, trusted orgs, and guests to bypass to bypass the lobby in meetings and webinars created by organizers with this policy, use the following script:
+To only allow people in your org, trusted orgs, and guests to bypass the lobby in meetings and webinars created by organizers with this policy, use the following script:

 ```powershell
 Set-CsTeamsEventsPolicy -Identity <policy name> -AutoAdmittedUsers EveryoneInSameAndFederatedCompany